logichub/brande-help-center/section-7-agency/custom-checklists-workflows.md

 4. Modify the template name, description, or steps
 5. Click **Save Changes**

-Changes apply to:
-- All *future* projects assigned this template
-- Existing projects already using this template [NEEDS REVIEW: whether edits are retroactive or only apply forward]
+Changes apply only to *future* applies of this template.
+Tasks already created on projects from a previous **Apply Template** action are independent records and are not updated when the template changes.

 ## Delete a Checklist Template